 You can question paying players over others but at $10 million per season, Roberson has become a steal.
 For the Thunder, Roberson is the missing piece in an ecosystem that’s ever so fragile.
 Even one piece out of alignment and it all comes crashing down.

 The Thunder need Roberson back sooner than later.
 The longer he sits out, the more questions about the holes in the defense Oklahoma City will have to answer.

 It’s not Donovan’s fault Roberson is hurt.
 There’s questionable decision making that happens throughout all NBA games.

 One thing up for question isn’t where Oklahoma City is 19 wins with him and only three without.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!